-- Invite someone from SCM to speak at one of your services – either on 18th Feb or another date.
+- Invite someone from SCM to speak at one of your services – either on Student Sunday or another date.
 Contact the office if you’re interested.

 - Better still, invite one or more students from your congregation, or from the local university (contact the chaplain or the SCM office for details), to share their story during the service.